-OPTIONAL OUTSIDE SHOWER
+OUTSIDE SHOWER

-A convenient faucet assembly with hot and cold water is available for exterior use to rinse, or wash items before entry into the camper.
-Remove shower head from the bracket.
+A convenient shower hose and head assembly with hot and cold water is available for exterior use to rinse, or wash items before entry into the camper.
 Carefully adjust the mixing valves for desired water temperature.

 SANITIZING POTABLE WATER SYSTEMS